surniaulula/wpsso-am/readme.txt

 = 1.6.1 =

-ETA 2016/03/23 - Modified several SucomWebage method arguments to use the new $mod array.
+2016/03/23 - Modified several SucomWebage method arguments to use the new $mod array.

 = 1.6.0 =